zoeskan/MCB185/PYTHON_COOKBOOK.md

 This cookbook is a collection of statements, functions, and programs that illustrate how to perform biology-flavored programming tasks in Python.
 The source code is written to be easy to understand more than efficient or bullet-proof.
-MCB185 also limits parts of the Python language, so there may be better solutions than shown here.
+MCB185 students are only allowed to use a subset of the Python language, so there may be better solutions than shown here.

-Note that some of the recipes here are too advanced for the homework problems of some unit.
+MCB185 students are not allowed to use language features more advanced than the current unit.
 Just because there's a solution in the cookbook, doesn't mean you're automatically allowed to use it for your homework.
-Only use the language features that have been previously introduced.

 ## Table of Contents ##